-TRANSCRIPTS - Arizona Culinary Institute provides free copies of transcripts upon student request.
-Please contact the school registrar for more information.
+TRANSCRIPTS - Arizona Culinary Institute provides one free copy of transcripts upon student request.
+Please contact the School Registrar for more information.
+Additional transcript copies can be purchased for \$5.

 TUTORING - Tutoring is available to all enrolled students at ACI.
 All tutors are faculty members.
 Students should see their instructor to start the process.